simodf7/runphi_coral/README.md

 umount /mnt/sd_rootfs
 ```

-Be sure to set the board in SD boot mode (e.g. for zcu102 https://xilinx.github.io/Embedded-Design-Tutorials/docs/2021.1/build/html/docs/Introduction/ZynqMPSoC-EDT/8-boot-and-configuration.html#running-the-image-on-the-zcu102-board).
+Be sure to set the board in SD boot mode (e.g., for zcu102 https://xilinx.github.io/Embedded-Design-Tutorials/docs/2021.1/build/html/docs/Introduction/ZynqMPSoC-EDT/8-boot-and-configuration.html#running-the-image-on-the-zcu102-board).
 > [!NOTE]
-> The rootfs can also be compressed, and in that case there is no need to create a second partition but it is often convenient to have it uncompressed and easily accessible.
+> The rootfs can also be compressed, and in that case, there is no need to create a second partition, but it is often convenient to have it uncompressed and easily accessible.

 ### 3. Configure ssh [OPTIONAL but RECOMMENDED]